acterglobal/a3/.changes/1558-attachments-view.md

-- [feat.]: More interactivity comes with Attachments, now image and video attachments are enabled to be viewed in full screen while other files can be opened natively.
+- [feat.]: More interactivity comes with Attachments, now image and video attachments are enabled to be viewed in full screen while other files can be shared natively.
 - [fix]: Attachments selection is also now shown on the desktop, allowing you to choose specific file types for upload.